Dynamic range, loudness war… such a slippery argument to talk about, right?! But, I have a brave heart so, let’s dive in!

 You can apply the same concept to the whole mix track, every single track or group of tracks.

-A crucial part of the mastering is the limiting and compression.
-Where the distance between the highest and the quietest peaks (the dynamic range) of an audio track get shortened through their process.
+A crucial part of mastering is limiting and compression.
+Where the distance between the highest and the quietest peaks (the dynamic range) of an audio track gets shortened through their process.

 While vinyl’s format didn’t allow any dramatic manipulation, CDs gave more room to engineers to work on the overall loudness.

-Anyway, at the beginning, CDs grabbed the attention more for their fidelity crystal clear sounds.
+Anyway, in the beginning, CDs grabbed the attention more for their fidelity and crystal clear sounds.
 And it took a while before they became really popular.
 After a few years, they became the new standard.
-Which led artists, record labels and mastering engineers to push the limits of CD loudness.
+Which led artists, record labels, and mastering engineers to push the limits of CD loudness.

 With our incredible free music distribution service, we master your music for free to make sure that you sound the best you can before your release.
 With a free account, you get 2 free songs to start with and you get more based on your plan.

 Our music distribution service gets your music onto all major platforms such as Spotify, Apple Music, and Amazon Music.
 What’s more, you keep 100% of your sales and we don’t get a penny from you.

 In addition, we offer exclusive sync licensing opportunities and free sync representation.
 As well as a free press, blog, and music promotion.
 Hopefully, you’ll love what we can do for your career and will want to use some of these other amazing services!

 Even though volume in music has always been slightly rising throughout the years, the arrival of the CD era during the earliest eighties, fostered the very first important change.